Resources

 Why is Retention Marketing Important?

-Retention marketing has proven to be extremely cost effective and boost your revenues while using fewer resources as opposed to acquisition marketing.
+Retention marketing has proven to be extremely cost-effective and boosts your revenues while using fewer resources as opposed to acquisition marketing.
 Since we’ve already established that increasing your app user retention rates by 5% can increase your profits by as much as 95%, this is enough validation to understand how important retention is to your business.

 Implementing retention marketing strategies in your marketing mix will help you increase profitability by: